Polyphenols and Osteoporosis: A New Preventive Measure?

 Including polyphenol-rich foods in your diet can be a tasty way to support bone health.
 Let’s explore some everyday indulgences that pack an antioxidant punch:

 Coffee: Enjoying your morning coffee in moderation could do more than perk you up—it’s also rich in polyphenols like ferulic acid.
-These compounds have been linked to supporting bone health, making coffee a potential ally for your bones.
+These compounds have been linked to supporting bone health especially in males, making coffee a potential ally for your bones.

 Tea (Green and Black): Both green and black tea are loaded with polyphenols such as EGCG, known for their anti-inflammatory properties.
 Sipping on tea can be a soothing and beneficial way to help protect your bones.

 Dark Chocolate: Craving something sweet?
 Dark chocolate, especially with a high cocoa content, is full of antioxidants like polyphenols that may contribute to stronger bones.
+Dark chocolate also contains magnesium that along with phosphorus regulate calcium absorption.
 Plus, it’s a delicious treat!

 Berries: Fruits like strawberries, blueberries, and apples are bursting with polyphenols such as fisetin.
 These fruits not only support overall health but may also help keep your bones strong.

 Red Wine: In moderation, red wine can be a source of resveratrol, a polyphenol linked to bone health.
-But remember, while wine can be beneficial, too much alcohol can have the opposite effect.
+But remember, while wine can be beneficial, too much alcohol can have the opposite effect on our overall health.

 Best in Nature Resveratrol provides potent polyphenols for those who don't like to drink.